oscar0urselli/Frequency-LED-Visualizer/README.md

 In the Python script, write in the dictonary under """Tracks""" the name of the song and its directory (remember, the song must be a .wav).

-Connect one or more RGB led to the Arduino board and run the Python script.
+Connect one or more RGB led to the Arduino board and run one of these Python scripts:

+1) RGBLed.py
+Using the firmware Firmata and the module PyFirmata, one or more RGB leds attached to the PWM port of Arduino go in sync with a .wav file.

 2) SingleLed.py